Master of Science in Childhood Education (M.S.)

 - EDUC 34000 Social and Cultural Foundations of Education

 Applicants from other accredited institutions may submit evidence of equivalent courses, as well as satisfactory completion of 50 hours of course-connected field experiences in public schools.
-Applicants who have not completed these prerequisites may be admitted to the program provisionally and will be expected to enroll in these courses according to an academic plan developed by the chair of graduate programs in education.
+Applicants who have not completed these prerequisites may be admitted to the program with the expectation that these requirements will be met according to an academic plan developed in conjunction with the chair of graduate programs in education.